Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The thermoscope revolutionized temperature study and profoundly impacted scientific exploration during the Renaissance era.

-It enabled scientists to observe and quantify temperature changes, thus leading to a better understanding of heat, cold, and the behavior of gases.
+It enabled scientists to observe and quantify temperature changes, thus leading to a better understanding of heat, cold, and gas behavior.

 This newfound knowledge helped pave the way for further scientific discoveries and shaped the development of other Renaissance inventions.